mbenfowler/rockPaperScissors/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 Have you ever wanted to play one of the first games you learned as a child against a bot on the intenet?
 Well look no further - play against my super advanced AI who is guaranteed to give you a run for your money almost exactly 33.3% of the time.
 #### Features!
-- Fast-paced roshambo action, with TWO difficulty levels to choose from: classic and difficult!
+- Fast-paced roshambo action, with TWO challenging levels to choose from: classic and difficult!
-- Once in a game, select your fighter!
+- Once you have entered a game, select your fighter!
     - all clickable elements have a pointer to help guide your important choices
     - Your player icon will appear below your fighter upon clicking, confirming the choice is locked in!
     - The computer reveals their fighter at the same time, with the revealed winner incrementing their wins.
-- At any point, you can click the "CHANGE GAME?" button in your game sidebar to return to the main page to select a different game option.
+- At any point, you can click the "CHANGE GAME?" button in your player sidebar to return to the main page to select a different game option.
 - Win counts persist across game types.
 - If you refresh the page or close your browser, have no fear!
 Your record of domination will be preserved across sessions!